Russtopia/xs/README.md

 # XS
 --

+XS (**X**perimental **S**hell) is a simple alternative to ssh (<5% total SLOCC) written from scratch in Go.
+A testbed for candidate PQC (Post-Quantum Cryptography) KEMs (Key-Encapsulation Mechanisms) and symmetric session encryption algorithms.

+xs also features integrated traffic chaffing to obscure interactive session and file copy activity.
-XS (**X**perimental **S**hell) is a golang implementation of a simple remote shell client and server, similar in role to ssh, offering encrypted interactive and non-interactive sessions (remote commands), remote file copying and tunnels with optional traffic obfuscation ('chaffing').
+Supports encrypted interactive and non-interactive sessions (remote commands), remote file copying and tunnels.

+Runs on Linux, FreeBSD, Windows (client only, MSYS) and Android (within Termux). https://gogs.blitter.com/RLabs/xs

 It is stable to the point that I use it for day-to-day remote access in place of, and in preference to, ssh.